 Despite brides' understanding that we're ambling down a well-walked aisle, we still appreciate our singular stroll—the ways our wedding journey will be all our own.
-But it's easy to feel like every sister-in-white has read the same "75 Ways to Make Your Wedding Unique" article.
+But it's easy to feel like every sister-in-white has read the same "75 Unique Wedding Ideas" article.
 It's a great piece, but maybe you're longing for something a bit more specific to you.

 Remember the Myers-Briggs Type Indicator (MBTI) assessment from your days in career prep or as a summer camp counselor participating in "team-building training?"
 This hyper-specific questionnaire is designed to help people understand themselves and others, then consequently "lead more fulfilling and effective lives," by assigning them a four-letter personality preference using a combination of eight letters.